Who5673/genpasswd/README.md

     About `genpasswdtui`, the options will be seen by you so you can control it using arrows (up, down, left, right) and Enter key to interact (same as right arrow).

 ## Requirements and dependencies
-This app needs python3 and python3-rich library for genpasswd CLI and ncurses.h (from libncurses-dev) for genpasswdtui.
+**This app needs those requirements in PyPI are:**
+- `rich` (needs to have colors)
+Note: You can install python3 libraries (`python3-xyz`, which xyz is a library name) from apt, like `python3-rich` **Those apps needs to be installed as the dependencies of genpasswd from the system are:**
+- `libncurses-dev` (It has `ncurses.h` to run TUI apps, from Advanced Package Tool - `apt`)
+- `figlet` (to make ASCII logos, from apt)

 ## Installation:
-2 ways to install genpasswd:
+2 ways to install genpasswd: (Debian Packages and GiHub and setup.py.
+In the future, we will have another one for Flatpak)
-### 1. Install via Debian Packages
+### 1. Install via Debian Packages (from `dpkg` or `gdebi`)
+- If you use GDebi Package Installer to install, please install gdebi via apt or software/app center first:
+    `sudo apt update && sudo apt --yes install gdebi # You do not have to use 'sudo apt update' if you do not want to use the latest gdebi`
 - Go to this link: https://github.com/Who5673/genpasswd/releases
 - From the latest release, choose password-generate_1.0.6.deb